officialjaykishan0001/TuneWave/README.md

 - JavaScript

 ## **Get Started:**
+To explore TuneWave remote visit : https://musicplayer.wuaze.com

-To get started with TuneWave Locally (else visit the remote website : https://musicplayer.wuaze.com) , clone this repository to your local machine and follow the setup instructions.
+To get started with TuneWave Locally, clone this repository to your local machine and follow the setup instructions.

 Here are the setup instructions for running your TuneWave project on localhost: